 Environmental Health and Management

-The following disciplines will also be considered through limited number of bursaries:
+The following disciplines will also be considered through a limited number of bursaries:

 Electrical Engineering (Heavy Current)